Published 17 August 2022

 If you own a property you’re planning to let out, working out how much rent you should charge your tenants isn’t always easy.
-It can be especially tricky, for example, if you’re just starting out as a landlord, or if you’re renting out a property in an area you aren’t familiar with.
+It can be especially tricky if you’re just starting out as a landlord, or if you’re renting out a property that’s not been on the market for a long time.

-Bear in mind, however, that the actual amount you’ll be able to charge will depend on several different factors.
-These include the type and condition of the property and where it is based.
-For example, is it close to public transport, schools, shops, and parks?
+Our monthly rent calculator can give you an idea of the typical rent in your area.
+Although our rental price calculator serves as a good guide, it’s important to bear in mind that the actual amount you’ll be able to charge will depend on several different factors.
+For example; is it close to public transport, schools, shops, and parks?
 The closer you are to amenities, the more your property is likely to appeal to tenants.

 You’ll also need to decide whether you’re going to let out the property furnished or unfurnished.
-If, for example, you’re including all appliances and full furnishings, you may be able to charge a slightly higher rent than if you’re letting it completely unfurnished.
+If you’re including all appliances and it’s fully furnished, you may be able to charge a slightly higher rent than if you’re letting it completely unfurnished.

-When deciding the rental value of your property, you’ll need to make sure that the rent you charge will not only cover your buy-to-let mortgage repayments, but also that it cover your other costs such as maintenance and insurance.
-Buy-to-let mortgage lenders will usually want the rent you charge to cover at least 125% of the mortgage payments.
+When deciding the rental value of your property, you’ll need to make sure that the rent you charge will not only cover your Buy to Let mortgage repayments, but also that it covers your other costs such as maintenance, insurance and any agent fees.
+Buy to Let mortgage lenders will usually want the rent you charge to cover at least 125% of the mortgage payments.

-The L&C rental calculator can give you a rough estimate based on your address and postcode as to how much you should be able to charge.
-You should always do your own research too, for example, by asking letting agents about typical rents charged.
-Property websites such as Zoopla and Rightmove can also give you an idea of the sorts of rents being charged in your area.
+The L&C rental property calculator can give you an idea of how much you should be able to charge based on your address and postcode.
+You should always do your own research too, asking letting agents about typical rents charged and checking out property websites such as Zoopla and Rightmove can be a good place to start.

 We've got lots of useful mortgage calculators to help you find out more about how much you can borrow, what it will cost, what fees will be involved and what else you should consider.